What is content modeling

 - A text element named Description

-Adding metadata and connecting everything together
+Add metadata and connect everything together

 It’s also suitable to tag what's in the picture so that you can filter pictures better later on.
 Such information is called metadata.
 For example, to filter the pictures based on the used mug type: